Reloaded-Project/Reloaded.Hooks-rs/docs/dev/design/common.md

 !!! info "Using ARM64 [Assembly Hook](./assembly-hooks/overview.md) as an example."

-We start the 'disable' process with:
+We start the 'disable' process with a temporary branch:

 ```asm
 entry: ; Currently Applied (Hook)